-“It is a great honour for SRM University to see one of its own alumni being featured among the list of the UK’s top female stars of engineering, which is a aimed at encouraging them to become future leaders in the industry”, said Dr P Satyanarayanan, President , SRM University, on hearing of the honour bestowed on Nikita Hari.
+“It is a great honour for SRM Institute of Science and Technology (formerly known as SRM University) to see one of its own alumni being featured among the list of the UK’s top female stars of engineering, which is a aimed at encouraging them to become future leaders in the industry”, said Dr P Satyanarayanan, President , SRM Institute of Science and Technology (formerly known as SRM University), on hearing of the honour bestowed on Nikita Hari.
 Nikita was also shortlisted as a ‘Forbes 30 under 30 UK Finalist’ and ‘Hult Prize Finalist’ in 2017.

 An innovator and social reformist, Nikita is also committed to encouraging others, especially young women and girls to pursue their dreams.
 Her vision to uplift society through education and technology has led to co-founding two social tech start-ups: Wudi and Favalley.

 Nikita was awarded the Nehru Trust Cambridge University Scholarship, Cambridge Department of Engineering Grant, FFWG Research Foundation Grant, Churchill College Grant, Snowdon Trust & Google Scholarship.